cmu-lib/CCDL_pgh_202008/virtual-setup/rstudio-login.md

 Starting and stopping R sessions will refresh what is in your `Environment` tab in the upper right panel.
 We go into more detail on the R environment and other RStudio navigating tidbits in our [guide to RStudio](https://github.com/AlexsLemonade/training-modules/blob/{{site.release_tag}}/intro-to-R-tidyverse/00a-rstudio_guide.md) as well as our [first intro to R notebook](https://github.com/AlexsLemonade/training-modules/blob/{{site.release_tag}}/intro-to-R-tidyverse/01-intro_to_base_R.Rmd).

-As always, please reach out to our CCDL team through Slack if you have any questions!
+As always, please reach out to us through Slack if you have any questions!

 ## A troubleshooting note: